André Chapelon: French locomotives

 The SNCF 240P class is considered by some to be among Chapelon's best designs, and was the most thermally-efficient locomotive in the world at its time.
 According to some, it was equal in efficiency to early diesel locomotives of its time.

 Exported locomotives

 The only locomotives Chapelon designed for use outside France were some metre gauge 2-8-4 and 4-8-4 locomotives for GELSA (Groupement d'Exportation de Locomotives S.A.) for export to Brazil.
 They were highly advanced locomotives with many modern American appliances, as well as Chapelon's innovations.
 He was a great admirer of American industrial capacities and the resulting high quality of its engineering, even though his work tended to be ignored in the USA.
+One standard Gauge 4-4-2 was owned by the Pennsylvania Railroad Numbered 2512 which gained a Nickname De Glehn.